rss logo

 }

-• Enable nftables service with systemctl:
+• Enable the nftables service using systemctl:

 root@host:~# systemctl enable nftables.service

-• Apply nftables configuration:
+• Apply the nftables configuration:

 root@host:~# nft -f /etc/nftables.conf